 270 Queen Street, Albert Food Centre, #01-106, Singapore 180270

-Bian Nian Niang Dou Foo easily has the longest queue at Albert Food Centre Hawker Stalls.
+Bai Nian Niang Dou Foo easily has the longest queue at Albert Food Centre.
 It used to be semi-popular, but line wasn’t this long.
 Well, its popularity was largely to food bloggers and instagrammers who raved about this ‘hidden’ place a few years back.

 Now, it has a couple of branches in Singapore, and perhaps standard has not been as consistent as before.

 Unless most other Yong Tau Foo stalls where you can pick and this, the bowl here ($4.50 – 5.50) comes with more or less fixed choices from bitter gourd, prawn paste, pork paste, beancurd, and a combination of “gold, white and black” rolls.